Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

-\begin{Definition}[Commonality Principle \citep{RODRIGUEZDOMINGUEZ2023100447}] A set \(C^\star\subseteq\sigma(F_t)\) is optimal if it is common across assets, causal for returns, and persistent through time.
-Conditioning on \(C^\star\) eliminates spurious correlations while retaining idiosyncratic diversification. \end{Definition}
+\begin{Definition}[Commonality Principle \citep{RODRIGUEZDOMINGUEZ2023100447}] A driver vector \(\boldsymbol{D}^\star\subseteq\sigma(\mathbf F_t)\) is optimal if it is common across assets, causal for returns, and persistent.
+Conditioning on \(\boldsymbol{D}^\star\) eliminates spurious correlations while retaining idiosyncratic diversification. \end{Definition}

-“Common” guarantees cross-sectional scope (each asset is affected); “causal” keeps us on the correct side of RCCP (screening-off after conditioning); “persistent” rules out transient co-movements that fail to deliver stable exposures and premia.
+"Common" guarantees cross-sectional scope (each asset is affected); "causal" keeps us on the correct side of the Reichenbach Common Cause Principle (screening-off after conditioning); "persistent" rules out transient co-movements that fail to deliver stable exposures and premia over the estimation horizon, with the driver vector re-estimated as regimes evolve.